bwilliams0303/startup/README.md

 ## WebSocket Deliverable

-For this deliverable I enabled realtime reporting of votes from other users.
+Enables realtime reporting of uploaded creatures from other users.

 * Backend listens for WebSocket connection - in progress
 * Frontend makes WebSocket connection - in progress